unsend.email

 We built unsend.email because we wanted those letters to still matter.
 Writing them is the point.
 Sending them is, almost always, a mistake.
 A blank Gmail compose window is the wrong instrument for that work — it whispers sendthe whole time you’re typing.
 Unsend doesn’t.
 Unsend catches the envelope, pockets it, and offers you a cup of tea.

 Our servers are professionally bad at delivering email.
 The “send” button is real.
 The whoosh is real.
 The checkmark is real.
 The delivery is a lie we tell with complete sincerity.
-An AI reads what you wrote and writes you the reply you needed — either the one the person in the letter finally understands, or the one they’d actually send you on a Tuesday.
-Most people read both.
+Most people read both reply modes.

 What this is not.